isomerpages/moe-fairfieldsec/_co-curriculum/Sophia Blackmore Leadership.md

 ---
 ### Sophia Blackmore Leadership Programme

 Fairfield’s Sophia Blackmore Leadership Programme (SBLP) seeks to develop students to be influential cultural leaders who are ready to take the lead to serve the immediate school community as well as the wider community at large.
 The school adopts John Maxwell’s definition of leadership which is based on the idea that “Leadership is Influence” and not on position or title.
-Fairsians are taught that they can lead themselves and at the same time, they follow a leader because of who he/she is and what he/she represents.
+Fairsians are taught that they can lead themselves and at the same time, they follow a leader because of who he/she is and what he/she represents.&nbsp;